srisri332/groceryCRUDApp/README.md

  # Backend Setup
  - Make sure to have Java 17 installed in your computer.
 If not yet installed, you can do this from https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html using the Windows x64 MSI Installer.
  - Create a folder named **photos** in your C: Drive.
 Make sure the folder name is correctly given as it is case sensitive.
 When you put "C:\photos" into the navigation bar is explorer, it should open up.
+ - Make sure MySQL80 service is running in Windows.
+This is the SQL Server.
  - Go to https://www.jetbrains.com/idea/download/?section=windows and download the IntelliJ IDEA Community Edition.
 Install IntelliJ with all the default settings.
  - Go to https://github.com/srisri332/groceryCRUDApp and download the code as zip.
 Extract the zip file to find the frontend, backend and resources folder.
  - From IntelliJ, click on open and navigate to the backend folder as shown in the picture below.
 Click on ok and open the project.